Rachit150501/VerifyIQ-Customer-Risk-Monitoring/README.md

 Banks and financial institutions must continuously monitor customer activity to detect suspicious behavior, fraud risks, and compliance violations.

-This project helps answer important business questions such as:
+This project helps answer business questions such as:

 - Which customers are classified as high risk?
 - How many PEP customers exist?
-- Are sanctioned entities present in the customer base?
+- Are sanctioned entities present?
-- Which customers moved the highest transaction volumes?
+- Which customers moved the highest transaction amounts?
-- What suspicious transaction patterns are visible?
+- What suspicious transaction patterns exist?

 ---